EvanLovely/alfred--doing/readme.md

 1. Follow [his instructions](http://brettterpstra.com/projects/doing/) (tl;dr: `gem install doing`)
 2. [Install this Workflow](https://github.com/EvanLovely/alfred--doing/raw/master/Doing.alfredworkflow)
 3. Type `doing ?` to get a Large Type display of your recent items.
 Identical to running `doing recent`.
+Hold Command to get the list from the Later list.
+Identitcal to running `doing show later`.
 4. Type `doing "new item to do"` to add "new item to do" to your current list.
 Identical to running `doing now "new item to do"`.
 Hold Command to send it to the Later List, identical to running `doing later "item to do"`.

 ### How to make sure Alfred's query window is dismissed after running `doing ?`